-- 1.9 MSFA Staff.
+- 1.10 MSFA Staff.
 The Authority is committed to a successful Equity Plan and, to that end, the Authority has and will continue to make a significant investment in experienced staff to administer the Equity Plan.
 Among other things, the Authority has hired two "loaned executives" from the Metropolitan Council with deep experience on all of the issues that are part of this Equity Plan.
-These loaned executives will not only administer the Equity Plan, but they will also train other Authority staff to take over administration once the loaned executives' employment with the Authority ends. - 1.10 Significant Investment.
-The Authority has and will continue to make significant investments in the success of the Equity Plan, including the loaned executive staff, other staff, and retention of an employment assistance firm to establish employment programs as described in Section 20. - 1.11 Scope / Flowdown.
-As more specifically articulated in the Construction Services Agreement to be entered into between the Authority and the Construction Manager, this Equity Plan applies to the Construction Manager and the Construction Manager's Subcontractors and Suppliers of any tier.
+These loaned executives will not only administer the Equity Plan, but they will also train other Authority staff to take over administration once the loaned executives' employment with the Authority ends. - 1.11 Significant Investment.
+The Authority has and will continue to make significant investments in the success of the Equity Plan, including the loaned executive staff, other staff, and retention of an employment assistance firm to establish employment programs as described in Section 20. - 1.12 Scope / Flowdown.
+As more specifically articulated in the Construction Services Agreement to be entered into between the Authority and the Construction Manager, this Equity Plan applies to the Construction Manager and the Construction Manager's Subcontractors and Suppliers of any tier. - 1.13 Monitoring and Compliance.
+As more specifically described throughout the Equity Plan, the Authority has primary responsibility to monitor and audit the Construction Manager's compliance with the Targeted Business Program, the Workforce Program, and the Veterans Inclusion Program.